 “The market is reacting positively because of the Lumia numbers,” said Sami Sarkamies, a Nordea analyst in Helsinki.
 Analysts on average projected that Nokia would ship 3.8 million Lumia phones, Sarkamies said.

 Elop is counting on the Lumia to differentiate Nokia from smartphone market leaders Apple and Android.
-Last week, the price of the Lumia 900 was cut in half at AT&T Inc. (T) to $49.99 with a two-year contract in a sign the device is struggling to pull customers away from iPhone and Android models.
+Last week, the price of the Lumia 900 was cut in half at AT&T Inc. (T:US) to $49.99 with a two-year contract in a sign the device is struggling to pull customers away from iPhone and Android models.

 The current Lumia versions risk becoming less attractive because they can’t be upgraded to run the Windows Phone 8 software due out later this year.
 Elop said today new Lumia activations have been “stable to up” since Microsoft announced the new software last month.
 He said Nokia will keep selling current versions even after the new software is rolled out.